wp-plugins/opensearchserver-search/readme.txt

 = Requirements =

-    * WordPress 3.0.1 or higher
+    * WordPress 3.0.0 or higher
-    * OpenSearchServer 1.2.4 or higher

 = Installing the plugin =